MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/winrt-com-interop-csharp.md

 ---
 title: Call WinRT COM interop interfaces from a .NET 5+ app
-description: Enhance your desktop application for your users by calling WinRT COM interop interfaces projected into .NET 5+. ms.date: 01/12/2022 ms.topic: article ms.localizationpriority: medium
+description: Enhance your desktop application for your users by calling WinRT COM interop interfaces projected into .NET 5+. ms.date: 01/13/2022 ms.topic: article ms.localizationpriority: medium
 ---

 # Call WinRT COM interop interfaces from a .NET 5+ app

-As a C# desktop application developer, in .NET 5 and later you can access certain Windows Runtime (WinRT) COM interoperability interfaces more easily than previously.
-These APIs are available in .NET 5 and later by using a [Target Framework Moniker](desktop-to-uwp-enhance.md#net-5-and-later-use-the-target-framework-moniker-option) that targets Windows 10, version 1809 or later.
+As a C# desktop application developer, in .NET 5 and later you can make use of C# interop classes representing several Windows Runtime (WinRT) COM interoperability interfaces.
+These include [IWindowNative](/windows/windows-app-sdk/api/win32/microsoft.ui.xaml.window/nn-microsoft-ui-xaml-window-iwindownative) and [IInitializeWithWindow](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow).

-## Background

-Previous versions of the .NET Framework and .NET Core had built-in knowledge of WinRT.
-With those previous versions, you could define an interop interface directly in C# with the [ComImport](/dotnet/api/system.runtime.interopservices.comimportattribute) attribute, and then directly cast a projected class to that interop interface.

-Since WinRT is a Windows-specific technology, to support the portability and efficiency goals of .NET 5, we lifted the WinRT projection support out of the C# compiler and .NET runtime, and moved it into the [C#/WinRT](/windows/uwp/csharp-winrt/) toolkit (see [Built-in support for WinRT is removed from .NET](/dotnet/core/compatibility/interop/5.0/built-in-support-for-winrt-removed)).

-While the [ComImport](/dotnet/api/system.runtime.interopservices.comimportattribute) technique still works for **IUnknown**-based interop interfaces, it no longer works for the [IInspectable](/windows/win32/api/inspectable/nn-inspectable-iinspectable)-based interfaces that are used for interoperating with WinRT.

-So as a replacement, in .NET 5 and later, you can make use of C# interop classes representing several WinRT COM interop interfaces, as well as [IWindowNative](/windows/windows-app-sdk/api/win32/microsoft.ui.xaml.window/nn-microsoft-ui-xaml-window-iwindownative) and [IInitializeWithWindow](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow).

-This topic provides a list of the available C# interop classes, and instructions for using them.
+This topic lists the available C# interop classes, and shows how to use them.
+The [Background](#background) section at the end of the topic describes how interop interfaces were used in previous versions of .NET, and why the change was made.

 ## Configure a .NET 5+ desktop project to use the C# interop classes

+The C# interop classes listed in the next section ([Available C# interop classes](#available-c-interop-classes)) are available in .NET 5 and later by using a [Target Framework Moniker](desktop-to-uwp-enhance.md#net-5-and-later-use-the-target-framework-moniker-option) that targets Windows 10, version 1809 or later.

+### A WinUI 3 C# desktop project

+When you create a new project from a WinUI 3 project template in Visual Studio (see [Create a WinUI 3 app](/windows/apps/winui/winui3/create-your-first-winui3-app)), your `.csproj` file is already configured, and you can start using the C# interop classes right away.

+### Other C# desktop project types

-To configure your .NET 5+ desktop project to access the C# interop classes listed in the next section ([Available C# interop classes](#available-c-interop-classes)), follow these steps:
+For other .NET 5+ desktop project types, to access the C# interop classes, follow these steps:

 1. Open the project file for your C# .NET 5+ desktop project.